matthew-brett/uob-jupyterhub/notes.md

 discussion](https://discourse.jupyter.org/t/scheduler-insufficient-memory-waiting-errors-any-suggestions/5314).
 If you want to scale to more than a few users, you will need to:

+* Make sure you have enough nodes in the user pool - see section: "Upgrade / downgrade number of nodes"
 * Specify minimum memory and CPU requirements carefully.
 See [this section of the docs](https://zero-to-jupyterhub.readthedocs.io/en/latest/customizing/user-resources.html#set-user-memory-and-cpu-guarantees-limits).